WorkingCodePod/workingcode/src/support-us/index.md

 <h2 id="one-time-donation">Make a one-time donation</h2>

-If you want to help us out financially, but monthly donations aren't your thing, email us at <a href="mailto:workingcodepod@gmail.com">workingcodepod@gmail.com</a> and we'll figure out the best mutually agreeable tool.
+If you want to help us out financially, but monthly donations aren't your thing, <a href="mailto:workingcodepod@gmail.com">email us</a> and we'll figure out the best mutually agreeable tool.

 <h2 id="start-your-podcast">Start your own podcast</h2>